 Where to buy them: Taipei Main Station.
 No, not kidding.
 Look, there’s an underground mall at the main train station of Taipei called the Taipei City Mall and about 40% of the mall, which runs for over 800m, is dedicated to anime merchandise.
 You can find anime figurines, manga, DVDs and CDs and posters.
 Definitely worth a visit.

-Trendy and/or wacky clothes
+4. Trendy and/or wacky clothes

 Image credit: Sengkang

-When you typically buy a shirt as a souvenir, you buy one of those I – heart- City Initials T-shirts, like I heart SG, or I love HK.
+When you typically buy a shirt as a souvenir, you buy one of those I *heart* City Initials T-shirts, like I heart SG, or I love HK.
 While they are popular, they’re getting rather mainstream and typical, and some of them can lead really awkward phrases, for example, I heart [insert Beijing’s initials]…if you don’t know why that’s awkward, you’re doing well in life.
 But I digress.

 In Taiwan (Taipei especially), you can find loads of trendy seasonal fashion items and T-shirts with wacky or funny vinyl images.
-For those who read Mandarin, there are even T-Shirts with funny jokes or puns on them and all of them sell for a relatively cheap price.
+For those who read Mandarin, there are even T-shirts with funny jokes or puns on them and all of them sell for a relatively cheap price.
 They’re light, easy to pack and an excellent gift.

-Where to buy them: There’s a district in Taipei not far from Taipei 101 called the Wufenpu District and it’s bascially a place where clothes and other fashion items and accessories are sold in bulk and wholesale and depending on which store you visit, they cost next to nothing when compared to some of the malls in Taiwan.
+Where to buy them: There’s a district in Taipei not far from Taipei 101 called the Wufenpu District and it’s basically a place where clothes and other fashion items and accessories are sold in bulk and wholesale and depending on which store you visit, they cost next to nothing when compared to some of the malls in Taiwan.

-Electronic Gadgets
+5. Electronic Gadgets

 Image credit: Bagogames